phenotero/phenotero.github.io/data_text2onto.md

 /lastyear/patient_3322.docx	MONDO:0009162,HP:0000773,HP:0000774
 ```

-This can then be used for downstream analyses like patient clustering etc.
+This can then be used for any downstream analysis like patient clustering etc.

 Our software is freely available at our [GitHub repository](https://github.com/phenotero/text2onto).